 For the Empathy Effect project, the HGA team focused on advanced age.
 HGA staff from various disciplines wore a body suit that hindered arm and leg movements, along with a VR headset that immersed them in a healthcare environment.
 Digital filters were applied to the VR experience that simulated vision impaired by cataracts, glaucoma or macular degeneration; team members monitored their responses.
-A video of the experience, with participant comments, can be seen here.
+(See video below.)

 HGA’s Alanna Carter, LEED AP, healthcare principal says “These VR tools, along with the age simulation suit, allow us to gain unique insight into the physical challenges impacting people with advanced age or disability.
 With that level of empathy, we can better imagine environments that create a positive impact for not just most people, but all who inhabit them.”

 “Our study proposed this question: How do we understand how people with physical challenges or disabilities can move safely through the same environment?”
 Bartling says.
 “We learned that the question wasn’t simply about impairments and that the answer is about perspective.
 You can speculate what a person’s experience might be, but seeing it with your own eyes and experiencing it with your own body is a profound revelation.”